Overview

 signOut(auth)

-We may ask Firebase to send a password-reset email.
-We may customize it in the Firebase console:
+We ask Firebase to send a password-reset email to the provided email.
+We can customize the email content through the Firebase console:

 sendPasswordResetEmail(auth, email)